apache/usergrid/sdks/nodejs/readme.md

 	$ node test.js

-Read through the samples in this file as they show many examples of how to use this module.
+The samples in this file will show you the many ways you can use this module.

 ##Make some calls
 This Usergrid module uses the [request](https://github.com/mikeal/request) module by [mikeal](https://github.com/mikeal).
 We expose a similar request function and a subset of the options available.
 This allows you to make basic calls against the API using this format: